ibm-cloud-docs/databases-for-postgresql/getting-started.md

 # Getting started tutorial
 This tutorial uses a [sample app](https://github.com/IBM-Cloud/clouddatabases-postgresql-helloworld-nodejs) to demonstrate how to connect a Cloud Foundry application in {{site.data.keyword.cloud_notm}} to an {{site.data.keyword.databases-for-postgresql_full}} service.
-The application creates, reads from, and writes to a database that uses data supplied through the app's web interface.
+The application creates, reads from, and writes to a database that uses that is supplied through the app's web interface.
 {: shortdesc}

 If you have already created your database and just want to connect to your {{site.data.keyword.databases-for-postgresql}} database through command line tools so you can administer it, you will want to [set your administrator password](admin-password.html) and then use a [command line tool to connect](admin-connecting.html).